PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/ShinyHunt-FlagPin.md

 <img src="images/ShinyHunt-FlagPin-1.png">

 When you start the program, it will first travel to the desired start location.
-Then it will hop on Braviary, look for the flag, and travel to the flag in a straight line.
+Then it will hop on Braviary, look for the flag, and travel to it in a straight line.

 The program will climb over walls that get in the way and will dive down when it gets near the flag.